 For over 12 years, we’ve used inclusive sport as a way to even the playing field.
 Earlier this year, we launched a unique project called REACT.
 REACT brought together an equal mix of visually impaired and fully sighted volunteers from the UK and Ghana to coach goalball, a sport designed for people with visual impairments.

 Now we’re ready to roll out our inclusive sports programme on a wider scale.
 Fair Play will bring together our decades of experience, our understanding of disability, and our commitment to equality.
-We’re looking for partners to help us bring this ambitious programme to life.

 For many people across the developing world, living with a disability means living with stigma, discrimination and a higher chance of poverty.